-Students may appeal grades and review exams no later than two weeks after their announcement by the instructor.
-Appeals may not be made after transcripts are issued.
+Students may appeal grades and review exams no later than two weeks after transcripts are issued.

 The administration reserves the right to destroy any examination papers after the two week appeal period.
 However, academic records will be kept indefinitely.

 Appeal for Refund of Tuition